ForgeRock/exampleOAuth2Clients/openidm-ui-enduser-jso/README.md

     </script>
     ```

     This concludes introduction to the essential parts.
-To see the implicit grant employed in a featured SPA utilizing its RS' endpoints please proceed to the next section.
+To see the implicit grant employed in an SPA utilizing its RS's endpoints, please proceed to the next section.

 ***

 ## Full Example

-This example demonstrates how [ForgeRock Identity Management](https://www.forgerock.com/platform/identity-management) (IDM) end-user UI can be modified to utilize standard OAuth 2.0 means for providing access to IDM resources.
+This example demonstrates how the [ForgeRock Identity Management](https://www.forgerock.com/platform/identity-management) (IDM) end-user UI can be modified to use standard OAuth 2.0 means for providing access to IDM resources.

 The UI serves the role of an RP, [ForgeRock Access Management](https://www.forgerock.com/platform/access-management) (AM) is the OP, and [ForgeRock Identity Gateway](https://www.forgerock.com/platform/identity-gateway) (IG) is the RS protecting IDM REST endpoints, while a user registered in AM represents the resource owner.
-This environment is described in more detail in [Using IG to Protect IDM For Secure and Standards-Based Integration](https://forum.forgerock.com/2018/08/using-ig-protect-idm-secure-standards-based-integration/) article.
+This environment is described in more detail in the article on [_Using IG to Protect IDM For Secure and Standards-Based Integration_](https://forum.forgerock.com/2018/08/using-ig-protect-idm-secure-standards-based-integration/).

 IDM UI is an SPA and, being a public client, is not capable of maintaining the confidentiality of any credentials (including its own).
-Hence, the application can only employ OAuth 2.0 [Authorization Code](https://tools.ietf.org/html/rfc6749#section-1.3.1) and [Implicit](https://tools.ietf.org/html/rfc6749#section-1.3.2) Grants, both of which could be implemented without secure authentication of the _client_, i.e. the RP.
-(In these scenarios, the resource owner, i.e. an AM user, can still be authenticated securely, but the client application _may_ not have to provide a "client secret" in the authorization code flow.)
+Hence, the application can only employ OAuth 2.0 [Authorization Code](https://tools.ietf.org/html/rfc6749#section-1.3.1) and [Implicit](https://tools.ietf.org/html/rfc6749#section-1.3.2) Grants, both of which could be implemented without secure authentication of the _client_, that is, the RP.
+(In these scenarios, the resource owner, that is, an AM user, can still be authenticated securely, but the client application _may_ not have to provide a "client secret" in the authorization code flow.)

 The following illustrates how an SPA application can employ the Implicit flow against the ForgeRock Identity Platform.
 An implementation of the authorization code flow can be found in the [openidm-ui-enduser-appauth](https://github.com/ForgeRock/exampleOAuth2Clients/tree/master/openidm-ui-enduser-appauth) example.